|

 24 minutes

-Conan Doyle
+Sir Arthur Conan Doyle (1859-1930)

 Conan Doyle came through often in seances and continues to do so today in David Thompson's seances.
 During his lifetime, he was a fierce defender of spiritualism.
 He comments on how his reputation and career, as well as those of esteemed men such as Lodge and Crookes, suffered from the reactions of skeptics to their efforts to reveal this great truth.
 He stresses that very man has the opportunity to develop the spiritual powers that lie dormant within.